 Tower of Nicholas V

-Now this is interesting… It’s right in the middle of the Vatican, next to the apostolic palace and can’t be seen from the road or elsewhere that i can find… All i could come across were the fact that it’s a tower and it exists… It’s named after Nicholas V… who is the pope who declared it was ok for the Portuguese to have slavery as long as they weren’t Christian…
+Now this is interesting… It’s right in the middle of the Vatican, next to the apostolic palace, and can’t be seen from the road or elsewhere that I can find… All I could come across were the fact that it’s a tower and it exists.
+It’s named after Nicholas V, who is the pope who declared it was ok for the Portuguese to have slavery as long as the slaves weren’t Christian.

-And that’s really it… you’ll admit some parts are weird or strange or peculiar… We know the place is full of priceless artworks, manuscripts and a whole lot of religious documents (of very little significance) But what we’ve discovered is that the places where they’re hiding the ‘good stuff’ is limited to a few disused buildings, somewhere underground (either by the station or under that car park) or in that tower.
+And that’s it.
+You’ll admit some parts are weird or strange or peculiar… We know the place is full of priceless artworks, manuscripts and a whole lot of religious documents (of very little significance) But what we’ve discovered is that the places where they’re hiding the ‘good stuff’ is limited to a few disused buildings, somewhere underground (either by the station or under that car park) or in that tower.

 Theoretically, it could be under the floorboards as there is a hidden underground treasure room at the papal palace in Avignon…

-However… The church haven’t been around this long without picking up a few sly tricks.
-The Vatican is only where you would expect to find any damning secrets… Theres another place where the Pope lives… The Castel Gandolfo… which comprises an entire lake and is much more secluded and better for hiding things than the Vatican…
+However, the church haven’t been around this long without picking up a few sly tricks.
+The Vatican is only where you would expect to find any damning secrets.
+There’s another place where the Pope lives… The Castel Gandolfo, which comprises an entire lake and is much more secluded and better suited for hiding things than the Vatican…